If you have ever been in an airy loft or a large public hall with high ceilings, you may have noticed a distinct ringing sound called flutter echo.

 Fabric upholstery will absorb the sound more effectively than vinyl or leather.

 Couches are the best bet for reducing noise in a room.
 For example, the best sofas for echo reduction are cushiony, upholstered, and made of soft materials.

 You can add more than one couch or an oversized chair or loveseat to ensure that the room has more soft surfaces than the hard ones.

-Another option is to bring a bookshelf in the room with the most echoes.
+Another option for reducing echos is to add a bookshelf into the room.

 A large bookcase accessorized with various objects can dampen and soften the sounds.
 It will force the sound waves to bend, diffuse, and scatter around the room.

 Bookshelves filled with books can offer a thick sound absorber quality that will reduce the echoes from every frequency.
 Low-frequency echoes are harder to deal with.